-Courses

-Title Тур Hrs/wk СР

-Global Environmental Dynamics an d Firms Responses (AAU) (L3033) Lecture 5 5

-Module Responsible NN

-Admission Requirements None

-Recommended Previous none

-Knowledge

-Educational Objectives After taking part successfully, students have r eached the following learning results

-Professional Competence

-Knowledge LEARNING OBJECTIVES KNOWLEDGE

-The objective is that the student after the mod dule possesses the necessary knowledg e on:

-theoretical views and concepts on the e emerging dynamics of society and te echnological breakthroug hs affecting mark

-management, and product innovation i n international firms.

-how firms respond to the emerging dynamics through various innovative responses and how thos e dynamics can

-addressed in a particular company sett ing to ensure competitive competencies 5.

-SKILLS

-The objective is that the student after the mod dule possesses the necessary skills in:

-f

-explaining and illustrating the core con- dynamics affecting firm's competitiven g of emerging social, digit al and technologi

-defining, explaining and illustrating the relationships between different facets of emerging dynamics, their consequences o

-vative responses by firms, and the r

-competitive competencies.
-5 111

-using artificial intelligence and big data in strategy formulation in international business.

-COMPETENCES

-COMPETENCES The objective is that the student after the mod dule possesses the necessary competen ices in:

-The objective is that the staticity after the most the necessary competen

-demonstrating the skills of identifying g social, digital a

-technological dynamics affecting comp etitive competencies and sustainability in global market.

-communicating effectively in oral and writter forms about various emerging social, digital and technological dynamics and th

-impact on value creation, product and market innovation, and competitive advantage

-Chille

-Skills Personal Competence

-Social Competence

-Autonomy

-Independent Study Time 80, Study Time in Le cture 70

-Credit points

-Course achievement

-Examination Written elaboration

-Examination duration and Examination at Aalborg University

-scale

-Assignment for the Global Technology and Innovation Manageme ent & Entrepreneurship: Specialisation Entrepreneurial Business Engineering (AA

-Following Curricula Elective Compulsory
+Courses Title Тур Hrs/wk СР Global Environmental Dynamics an d Firms Responses (AAU) (L3033) Lecture 5 5 Module Responsible NN Admission Requirements None Recommended Previous none Knowledge Educational Objectives After taking part successfully, students have r eached the following learning results Professional Competence Knowledge LEARNING OBJECTIVES KNOWLEDGE The objective is that the student after the mod dule possesses the necessary knowledg e on: theoretical views and concepts on the e emerging dynamics of society and te echnological breakthroug hs affecting mark management, and product innovation i n international firms. how firms respond to the emerging dynamics through various innovative responses and how thos e dynamics can addressed in a particular company sett ing to ensure competitive competencies 5.
+SKILLS The objective is that the student after the module possesses the necessary skills in: explaining and illustrating the core concepts associated with the understanding of emerging social, digital and technologica g of emerging social, digit al and technologi dynamics affecting firm's competitiveness.defining, explaining and illustrating the relationships between different facets of emerging dynamics, their consequences or global market management, the innovative responses by firms, and the new technologies providing opportunities fo competitive competencies.
+5 111 using artificial intelligence and big data in strategy formulation in international business.
+COMPETENCES COMPETENCES The objective is that the student after the mod dule possesses the necessary competen ices in: The objective is that the staticity after the most the necessary competen demonstrating the skills of identifying issues, challenges and possibilities associated with emerging social, digital and technological dynamics affecting comp etitive competencies and sustainability in global market. communicating effectively in oral and writter forms about various emerging social, digital and technological dynamics and th impact on value creation, product and market innovation, and competitive advantage Chille Skills Personal Competence Social Competence Autonomy Independent Study Time 80, Study Time in Le cture 70 Credit points Course achievement Examination Written elaboration Examination duration and Examination at Aalborg University scale Assignment for the Global Technology and Innovation Manageme ent & Entrepreneurship: Specialisation Entrepreneurial Business Engineering (AA Following Curricula Elective Compulsory